haolibai/PolarizationPruning/README.md

 ~~We release our checkpoints, training logs and TensorBoard events on [Google Drive](#).
 Hope them help you better understand our work.~~

-We have uploaded our training logs and Tensorboard events on CMT.
-Limited by the upload file size, we can't upload checkpoints.
+We have uploaded our training logs on CMT (see `code.zip/log/`).
+Limited by the upload file size, we can't upload checkpoints and TensorBoard events.
 We will release checkpoints as soon as possible after review.

 ## Note